 Teacher

-Teachers educate and inspire students of all ages.
+Teachers educate and inspire disciples of all ages.
 They create fun and engaging learning environments.
 As this will adjust their methods to meet the needs of different students.

 - Hard Skills: Curriculum Development, Assessment Methods, Educational Technology, Lesson Planning